UM2300/project2-1/README.md

 3. Followed by
     - java GUI.TakGame2D

-4. You will now have a starting screen
+4. You will now have a starting screen showing "Tak" with the start button and the game instruction button

-5. After pressing start, another window is displayed with the game board and you can begin playing.
+5. After pressing start, another window is displayed with the types of game modes

+6. Option 1 is Multiplayer, which is baisically your human player vs another human player

+7. Option 2 is Easy Mode, where you can play against our baseline agent

+8. Option 3 is Hard Mode, where you can play against our more advanced MCTS agent

+9. On each game mode you have a menu button where you can choose to exit game (exit), return to main menu (restart), or continue (continue)

-6. Once a player has met a winning condition, the game is over and an end screen is displayed.
+10. Once a player/agent has met a winning condition, the game is over and an end screen is displayed.